The Princess of Wales brings Awareness to Holistic Healthcare Upon Completion of Three Peaks Challenge

 Pesto salmon w/orzo pasta, asparagus and riced broccoli --The pesto was perfect over the nicely sized chunk of Atlantic salmon.
 Delicate orzo and asparagus pair nicely with the flavorful pesto sauce.
 5/5

 Veggie curry with basmati rice- I was rooting for the only vegan dish that Blue offered.
-The lentil were not cooked as long as I'd hoped and the soybeans--well--they always leave a lot to be desired and that's in any dish.
+The lentils were not cooked as long as I'd hoped and the soybeans--well--they always leave a lot to be desired and that's in any dish.
 Soybeans really aren't the best beans in my opinion.
 2/5

 The only con with Dish is that the options do not change and there aren't enough vegetarian and vegan options to choose from.